smartarch/ML-DEECo-replication-package/ml_deeco/README.md

 ##### To a component

-The estimate is created by initializing the `ValueEstimate` class (future value estimate -- both regression and classification) or `TimeEstimate` (time-to-condition estimate) and assigned as class variables of the component (in fact, they are implemented as properties).
+The estimate is created by initializing the `ValueEstimate` class (future value estimate &ndash; both regression and classification) or `TimeEstimate` (time-to-condition estimate) and assigned as class variables of the component (in fact, they are implemented as properties).

 In case of value estimate, the number of time steps we want to predict into the future is set using the `inTimeSteps` method.